USPTO Examiner STUART CAREY ALEXANDER MC - Art Unit 1671

 Executive Summary

-Examiner STUART, CAREY ALEXANDER MC works in Art Unit 1671 and has examined 37 patent applications in our dataset.
-With an allowance rate of 70.3%, this examiner allows applications at a lower rate than most examiners at the USPTO.
-Applications typically reach final disposition in approximately 42 months.
+Examiner STUART, CAREY ALEXANDER MC works in Art Unit 1671 and has examined 53 patent applications in our dataset.
+With an allowance rate of 69.8%, this examiner has a below-average tendency to allow applications.
+Applications typically reach final disposition in approximately 46 months.

 Allowance Patterns

-Examiner STUART, CAREY ALEXANDER MC's allowance rate of 70.3% places them in the 25% percentile among all USPTO examiners.
-This examiner is less likely to allow applications than most examiners at the USPTO.
+Examiner STUART, CAREY ALEXANDER MC's allowance rate of 69.8% places them in the 32% percentile among all USPTO examiners.
+This examiner has a below-average tendency to allow applications.

 Office Action Patterns